wyneep1/tdd-lifetracker-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout out to my podmates Deland and Enzo as they helped out a ton when I got stuck, especially with connecting the API to the UI.
+Shout out to Travis, my podmates Deland and Enzo as they helped out a ton when I got stuck, especially with connecting the API to the UI, and deployment!